frconor-ebook/meditations/_posts/2025-02-25-marriage-and-indissolubility.md

 Lord.

-The Second Vatican Council's *Lumen gentium* says, "This is a precious gift of divine grace given by the Father to certain souls (cf. Matt.
+The Second Vatican Council's *Lumen gentium* says, "This is a precious gift of divine grace given by the Father to certain souls (*cf*.
+Matt.
 19:11; 1 Cor.
 7:7), whereby they may devote themselves to God alone the more easily, due to an undivided heart."